Indonesian Army Women's Corps: Brief history

 Because December 22, 1938, the date now held as Mother's Day, was the day of the First Women's Congress that was held in Indonesian territory (then the Netherlands East Indies) in 1938, it was later designated as the official Corps Day, honoring the military mothers and women who through their works and actions not just ensured the independence and sovereignty of the Republic against foreign aggression, but also contributed to her defense, stability, progress and prosperity in all works of endeavor regardless of their religion, ethnic origin and way of life, including as servicewomen in the ranks of the Army.

+The following year, the Women's Army Corps Training School was opened under the auspices of the Indonesian Army Doctrine, Education and Training Development Command to train directly recruited members of this corps from other arms and specialities of the Army.

 On October 5, 1963, the KOWAD made its first public appearance as part of the Indonesian National Armed Forces Day celebrations held at the Gelora Bung Karno Sports Complex grounds.
 Many of the first ever women to march past in a national parade were veterans of the recently concluded Operation Trikora, wherein personnel of the Corps were deployed as part of the combat and service support units forward deployed to West Papua to fight against the Armed forces of the Netherlands.
 To this day, the presence of the Women's Army Corps in major ceremonies of the armed forces, including on Army Day, December 15, has indeed been positive among the general public, given the government's efforts to ensure that the Indonesian woman's role in national defense will be always maintained.

+Beginning 2017, alongside graduates of the Career Officer Candidate School (Sepa PK), KOWAD has also included combat and combat/service support graduates from the Indonesian Military Academy.